eclipse-passage/passage-docs/org.eclipse.passage.fls.docs/blocks/floating-licensing-workflow.md

 How floating licensing works
 ===

-As opposed to personal licensing, where a user of a product-under-licensing gets one's own license pack and hosts it close to the product for single use, floating licensing delegates actual license packs hosting and executing to a dedicated agent - Floating License Server.
+As opposed to personal licensing, where a user of a product-under-licensing gets their own license pack and hosts it close to the product for single use, floating licensing delegates actual license packs hosting and executing to a dedicated agent - Floating License Server.

-This allows number of users to exploit their installations of our product simultaneously in the scope of one floating license pack.
+This allows number of users to exploit their installations of the product simultaneously in the scope of a single floating license pack.

 Floating License Server
 ---